Use AI to Amplify

 THE PARADOX

 Creative work demands focus.
-So do automate the grunt work.
+So automate the grunt work.
 Let AI handle the formatting, the citations, the drudgery — so you can devote yourself to the acts of human imagination AI can’t replace.

 These are not true paradoxes in the strict sense, since the statements don’t actually contradict each other.
 They’re maybe more like dialectics — matched truths, each in tension with its counterpart.